CodeMaster-java/ZedToolBox/README.md

 - **Speed multiplier**: Dial in sprint and movement speed on the fly
 - **Persistent settings**: Utilities remember their state between sessions

+### 🏅 Skill Mastery
+- **Instant leveling**: Raise or lower any perk to a target rank in one click
+- **Bulk actions**: Max or reset every skill simultaneously for rapid testing
+- **Safe XP sync**: Ensures perk boosts and XP stay aligned with the new level
+- **Live feedback**: Status bar confirms successful updates or highlights issues

 ### 🎨 Polished Interface
 - **Drag-and-drop panels**: Intuitive window management
 - **Visual feedback**: Success/error indicators and highlighted selections